How Agentic AI Is Rewriting the Marketing Playbook

 1. Algorithmic Bias: Precision Can Go Sideways

-When it comes to artificial intelligence technologies, the quality of the outcome depends entirely on the quality of the input.
-That means biased or incomplete data can quietly hardwire skewed decision-making into your campaigns.
-You could end up serving personalised campaigns that systematically overlook certain demographics or geographic regions—hurting both your reputation and your results.
+With artificial intelligence technologies, the quality of the outcome depends on the quality of the input.
+If your data is biased or incomplete, it can quietly skew decision-making in your campaigns.
+This could lead to personalized campaigns that consistently miss certain demographics or regions, hurting both your reputation and your results.

 2. Complexity and the Technical Divide